What is Demographic Segmentation?

 The data enables you to understand the needs, preferences, and reasons for customer behavior.
 This way you can build strategies that market towards the need of different segments instead of a one-size-fits-all.

 With a better understanding of your customers, you can focus on tailoring efforts that satisfy a particular segment of customers.
+Additionally, by leveraging knowledge graphs, you can gain deeper insights into customer behavior and preferences, enabling you to cater to specific segments and deliver personalized experiences.
 You deliver the right product/ service/ content to the right audience making their journey with you smooth thus facilitating satisfaction.

 Running 1 or 2 targeted campaigns is better than aiming at a broad population with a one-size-fits-all campaign.
 Market segmentation helps you create effective strategies that target the right segment and resonates with their needs.
 Thus saving time and resources from offering products and services your customers don’t want.